allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

 - The `did:key` method specifies a key format that is not the one used in this ADR.
 The ADR needs to be amended or to follow a different approach
-- The approach proposed is somewhat locked in to the current implementation, that is a big NO-NO
+- The approach proposed is somewhat locked in to the current implementation, it will have to be revised in successive iterations.
 ## Test Cases [optional]

 N/A